 Michele holds a bachelor’s degree from Rice University.
 She also earned a master’s degree and certificate in Latin American studies from Columbia University’s School of International and Public Affairs, where she later became an adjunct associate professor teaching writing for international affairs.
 In addition, she completed a course on global leadership and public policy at the Harvard Kennedy School of Government.

+Michele is a senior advisor to Preventable Surprises, a ‘think-do’ tank that seeks to address systemic risks before they escalate into economic implosions.
 She is a mentor-editor for The OpEd Project and a founding member of the Border of Lights arts collective.
 She is a member of the Council on Foreign Relations, PEN, and the Authors Guild.
 She also is an Oxfam Sisters on the Planet Ambassador.